subtitulamos/subtitulamos/README.md

 After `.env` file has been set up and the composer dependencies have all been installed, you must run, from the project root:
 - `./vendor/bin/doctrine orm:schema:update --force` to create the database schema required by the website
 - `php app/console app:bots:synchronize` to create the bot users.

 At this point, the website will work, but with no styling at all.
 For that, you will need to compile the javascript & css.
 Executing `npm run build` will take care of it!
 Now it truly works.
 Well, except the translation area...

 ### Realtime translation - Setup

 The website uses realtime translation based on websockets.
 Since PHP is not really ideal for the long-running processes that websocket technology requires, a simple Go server is used instead.
 To get it, run `go get github.com/subtitulamos/subtitulamos-translate` (You may need to set `GOPATH` environment variable if you didn't already).
 The `go get` command specific above will both download the source from Github and compile the binary.

-You will generally not need to modify the Go server since all the relevant logic is on PHP, and it is just broadcasted via Redis pub-sub system to the Go process, which simply relies it to the connected clients.

 To quickly get the server started, you can use `$GOPATH/bin/subtitulamos-translate -redis-pubsub-env <envname>`, where \<envname\> should equal the value of your `ENVIRONMENT` env variable.

-All set!
-Translations should fully work now.
+Once this is done, you will be able to fully translate.

+*Note*: You will generally not need to modify the Go server since all the relevant logic is on PHP, and it is just broadcasted via Redis pub-sub system to the Go process, which simply relies it to the connected clients.

 ## Development